-Discretely Presented Component Unit - Mayland Community College Foundation, Inc. (Foundation) is a legally separate, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.
+Discretely Presented Component Unit - Piedmont Community College Foundation, Inc. (Foundation) is a legally separate, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.

 The Foundation acts primarily as a fundraising organization to supplement the resources that are available to the College in support of its programs.
-The Foundation board consists of 19 members.
+The Foundation board consists of not less than 10 nor more than 32 directors.
 Although the College does not control the timing or amount of receipts from the Foundation, the majority of resources, or income thereon, that the Foundation holds and invests are restricted to the activities of the College by the donors.
 Because these restricted resources held by the Foundation can only be used by, or for the benefit of the College, the Foundation is considered a component unit of the College and is reported in separate financial statements because of the difference in its reporting model, as described below.